tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 * A polished `verify_output()` that is ready for you to use to test your print methods and error messages.

-(We didn't write a blog post about testthat 2.2.0 because it only introduced a single experimental new feature: `verify_output()`.
-It's now matured to the point we think you should also try it out, so it's discussed below.)

 For a complete list of all changes, please see the [release notes](https://testthat.r-lib.org/news/index.html#testthat-2-3-0).